George Stephen, 1st Baron Mount Stephen: Montreal to England

-In 1880, Stephen employed the architect William Tutin Thomas to build him a sumptuous mansion (George Stephen House) in Montreal's Golden Square Mile.
+In 1880, Stephen employed the architect William Tutin Thomas to design a sumptuous mansion (now known as George Stephen House) for him in Montreal's Golden Square Mile.
 The house took three years to complete and cost some $600,000.
 Architectural historian Arthur Richardson described it as "one of the real masterpieces of the Italianate style in Canada".
-After Stephen moved to England, the house was occupied by his sister Elsie Stephen and her husband, Robert Meighen, who purchased it in 1900.
-From 1926, it became the Mount Stephen Club.
+After Stephen moved to England, the house was occupied by his sister Elsie Stephen and her husband, Robert Meighen, who purchased the residence in 1900.
+It became the clubhouse of the Mount Stephen Club in 1926.

-From the mid-1880s Stephen began to spend an increasing amount of time in England.
-Tired of the business and politics that surrounded his life in Montreal, when he retired from the CPR in 1888 he settled permanently in England.
-The Stephens kept a city residence at 17 Carlton House Terrace and from 1893 leased Brocket Hall near Hatfield, Hertfordshire, where he died in 1921.
-He had been created a Baronet in 1886, and in 1891 he had the honour of being the first Canadian to be elevated to the Peerage of the United Kingdom.
-He was created 1st Baron Mount Stephen "of Mount Stephen in the Province of British Columbia and Dominion of Canada, and of Dufftown in the County of Banff" (Scotland).
-He took the name from the peak named Mount Stephen in the Rocky Mountains previously named in his honour and adjacent to the CPR line.
+From the mid-1880s, Stephen began to spend an increasing amount of time in England.
+Tired of the business and politics that surrounded his life in Montreal, when he retired from the CPR in 1888, he settled permanently in England.
+The Stephens kept a London residence at 17 Carlton House Terrace and from 1893 leased Brocket Hall near Hatfield, Hertfordshire, where he died in 1921.

+Stephen had been created a baronet in 1886, and in 1891, he had the honour of being the first Canadian to be elevated to the Peerage of the United Kingdom.
+He was created Baron Mount Stephen "of Mount Stephen in the Province of British Columbia and Dominion of Canada, and of Dufftown in the County of Banff" (Scotland).
+He took the name from the Mount Stephen peak in the Rocky Mountains, previously named in his honour and adjacent to the CPR line.
 Mount Stephen House, a CPR hotel at the base of the mountain, also bore his name.

 Lord Mount Stephen sat regularly in the House of Lords but avoided public speaking and committees.
-He returned to Canada infrequently, making his last trip in 1894, but his influence there remained considerable, particularly to those seeking high office: Lord Minto acknowledged that he owed his appointment as Governor General of Canada in 1898 to the influence of Stephen and Lord Wolseley.
-From the 1890s onwards, he passed management of his substantial investments in Canada, the United States and England to his individual agents in those countries.
+He returned to Canada infrequently, making his last trip in 1894, but his influence there remained considerable, particularly to those seeking high office – Lord Minto acknowledged that he owed his appointment as Governor General of Canada in 1898 to the influence of Stephen and Lord Wolseley.
+From the 1890s onward, he passed management of his substantial investments in Canada, the United States and England to his individual agents in those countries.

 Lord Mount Stephen was appointed a Knight Grand Cross of the Royal Victorian Order in 1905.